peaceanddemocracy/plesk-unlimited-license/README.md

 # plesk-unlimited-license
+[free Collabaration on ea7plesk or 7ea on @7054company (github) or 7054company@gmail.com
 Basically, the plesk license provider support the intenal provider to provide license.
 7ea worked as a serving platfrom it is not responsible for any usage 7ea not have right to interfare in ea7plesk